AzureCosmosDB/labs/java/labs/00-account_setup.md

 1. Once you have logged in, you may be prompted to start a tour of the Azure portal.
 You can safely skip this step.

+### Retrieve Account Credentials

-> The .NET SDK requires credentials to connect to your Azure Cosmos DB account.
+> The Java SDK requires credentials to connect to your Azure Cosmos DB account.
 You will collect and store these credentials for use throughout the lab.

-### Retrieve Account Credentials

 1. On the left side of the portal, click the **Resource groups** link.